mmilano/SidePanelCollapse/README.md

 5. Now, open one of the "connect to:" addresses (they point to the same location) in your recent-model browser of choice, and a demo will display.

+The `demo` task does not update any files for changes.
+For that you need to use the `dev` task; see [Building For Development](#building-for-development).

 ## The Simple Demo

-Simple demo is a single page, `index-simple.html`, that exemplifies the most minimal method of using the SidePanelCollapse library in a website: linked files, no javascript, and the default settings.
+Simple demo is a single page that exemplifies the most minimal method of using the SidePanelCollapse library in a website: linked files, no javascript, and the default settings.

 ### Inclusion: External Resources